SeaWorld Orlando's New Coaster, Ice Breaker, Launching Soon

 On January 21, 2020, a sunny but unusually colder Central Florida afternoon, select media outlets were invited to walk the Ice Breaker construction site during a media hard hat tour around the coaster track and to view the location of the ride's control station.
 Vice President of SeaWorld Design and Engineering, Brian Andrelczyk, was on-hand to guide the media around the site and to explain more details about SeaWorld's first launch coaster.

 We have great news to share!
 On the morning of February 24, 2020, the final track piece and the train vehicles were placed onto the brand new Ice Breaker roller coaster.
-Our new attraction is well on it's way to opening this Spring.
+Our new attraction is well on it's way to opening.
 Be one of the first to ride SeaWorld's first launched coaster as a benefit to purchasing an Annual Pass.